Guide to Gamebooks by Genre

 Lone Wolf

 The other major name of adventure gamebooks in the UK (along with FF), the books spanned 20+ books in 3+ series.
-I only played them haphazardly but they had a different tone and pace to the Fighting Fantasy ones.

 They also had a more consistent tone, and you played the same character (except for a second character in later books).
 In addition, the combat was slightly quicker and there were a number of secondary skills which were important, and also provided a way of character improvement across the books.